Member Login

 Submit a Story

-Rotary District 7930 is made up of 44 Rotary Clubs, 1 Rotaract Club, and 1569 members serving the communities of Northeastern Massachusetts and Salem, New Hampshire.
-Our current district governor is Alexander Falk from the Marblehead Rotary Club.
+Rotary District 7930 is made up of 44 Rotary Clubs, 2 Rotaract Clubs, and approximately 1,500 members serving the densely populated areas of Boston, Metro North, the North Shore, and Merrimack Valley of Massachusetts, and Southern New Hampshire.

 Club Directory